ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An SCT contains information that links it to a particular web site.
 Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCTs is risky.
-Therefore, a client with an SCT for a given server should transmit that information in only two channels: to the server associated with the SCT itself; and to a Trusted Auditor, if one exists.
+Therefore, a client with an SCT for a given server SHOULD NOT transmit that information in any other than the following two channels: to the server associated with the SCT itself; or to a Trusted Auditor, if one exists.

 ### Privacy in SCT Feedback {#privacy-feedback}